Main area Specialist Occupational Therapist Learning Disabilities Grade NHS AfC: Band 6

 We are a well-established small team of friendly, motivated and committed individuals.
 You will receive regular individual supervision, CPD, training and support within the role to help transfer your skills and develop competencies in this specialist field.

-1. Manage a caseload of in patient service users with complex needs, using evidence based/client centred principles.
+1. Manage a caseload of inpatient service users with complex needs, using evidence-based/client-centered principles.

-3. Use standardised and non-standardised assessments to ascertain patients care needs and inform intervention.
+3. Use standardized and non-standardized assessments to ascertain patients' care needs and inform intervention.

 4. Assess for and prescribe appropriate equipment and advise on moving and handling.

-5. Contribute to the wider MDT working and interventions such as positive behavioural support.
+5. Contribute to the wider MDT working and interventions such as positive behavioral support.

 7. Contribute to the development and maintenance of Occupational Therapy within the Trust.
 Ensure OT provision is delivered in accordance with HCPC and Royal College of Occupational Therapy (RCOT) requirements.